xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 2.7.8 =
+* fields are now correctly organized by group on the Manage List Columns page
+* several optimizations of the "previous/next" submit buttons in the admin record edit page
+* in the frontend list display, prevented search terms in the URL from overriding the shortcode filter

 = 2.7.7 =
 * fixed XSS vulnerability in the recover link form code